sbslee/fuc/doc/CLI.md

 This command will output a summary of the input text file.
 For each column, it will return the counts of unique records for categorical data and the summary statistics (minimum, maximum, mean, and median) for numeric data.
 You can use '--columns' to specify which columns should be displayed.
-Additionally, you can use '--rows' to filter for rows that meet certain criteria.
+For filtering, you can use '--rows' to express SQLite WHERE clause which will select rows that meet certain criteria.

 positional arguments:
   table_file            input table file